 Thingvellir National Park is a UNESCO World Heritage site located about 40 km east of Reykjavik.
 It is one of the few places on Earth where you can see the Mid-Atlantic Ridge above sea level, where Eurasian and North american plates meet with the clear plate boundaries views.
 Visitors can hike the Almannagjá gorge, a rift valley where you can literally walk between the continental plates.
 You may have seen this rift before, as it was featured in Game of Thrones.

 There is also a beautiful waterfall in the gorge.
 Thingvellir National Park is open 24/7 and free to visit.
 You can also see the site of Alþingi, the supreme national parliament of Iceland that was established 10,000 years ago in the National Park.
+The park is open year-round and free to enter, although there is a small parking fee of 500 ISK (about 5 USD).
+Allow at least 30 to 60 minutes to walk through the gorge or a few hours to explore the full area.

 2. Reykjanes Peninsula